Mobile

 Mobile platform in India: Android and Facebook are the undisputed leaders

-Nielsen’s report “Smart and Social: Android Phones in India” highlights the usage of smartphones in India.
+Nielsen’s report “Smart and Social: Android Phones in India” highlights smartphone usage in India.
 The two dominant operating systems on the mobile are Google’s Android and Apple’s iOS.
 For the past one year Android has grown well in India, the main reason being ‘affordable’ Android mobile phones (sub Rs 10,000 / $200) are available.

-There are high end Android smartphones as expensive as iPhone but the majority go for the low/medium end Android phones.
-The latest expensive Android phone sold in India is the much awaited Samsung Galaxy SIII.
-The adoption of Android phones globally was 4 times faster that of the iPhone.
+There are high-end Android smartphones as expensive as iPhones, but the majority go for the low/medium-end Android phones.
+The latest costly Android phone sold in India is the much-awaited Samsung Galaxy SIII.
+The adoption of Android phones globally was 4 times faster than that of the iPhone.

 Nielsen Informate analysis of social networking usage trends for Android smartphone users in India uncovered the following insights.